GSA/digitalgov.gov/content/resources/intro-accessibility.md

 # slug (url path) — changing this requires a redirect
 slug: introduction-accessibility
 date: 2019-12-04 8:00:00 -0500
-title: "An Introduction to Accessibility"
+title: "An introduction to accessibility"
 deck: ""
 summary: "An introduction to accessibility, and why it matters."